databendlabs/openraft/fixes.md

   version.

-### fix: when handle_update_match_index(), non-voter should also be considered, because when member change a non-voter is also count as a quorum member
+### fix: when handle_update_match_index(), learner should also be considered, because when member change a learner is also count as a quorum member

-### fix: when calc quorum, the non-voter should be count
+### fix: when calc quorum, the learner should be count
 Counting only the follower(nodes) as quorum for new config(c1) results in unexpected log commit.
 E.g.: change from 012 to 234, when 3 and 4 are unreachable, the first